nicholas-fong/KML-to-GeoJSON/README.md

 download n22_e114.tif
 download Kowloon-Peak.gpx
 $python gpx-add-elevation.py Kowloon-Peak
-(Kowloon Peak is one of many hiking destination in Hong Kong) (to save the gpx with elevation) $Python gpx-add-elevation.py Kowloon-Peak > new-track.gpx
+(Kowloon Peak is one of many hiking destinations in Hong Kong) (to save the gpx with elevation) $Python gpx-add-elevation.py Kowloon-Peak > new-track.gpx
 ```